0xnald/EVMswap-BATCH-TX/README.md

-# EVMswapTX
+# EVMswapTX(BATCH)

-For all EVM Swap transactions
+For all EVM BATCH Swap transactions

+Copy all the codes from script.sh

+Open Codespace or Gitpod

+Create a new file and name it script.sh, also paste all those copied code in this file

+Use this command to run

+chmod +x script.sh

+./script.sh

+Done